g3k0/dependencies-hoover/README.md

 cargo run
 ```

-If you want to run the executable, be sure that the reports folder and the config.toml file are present, then just run from a shell:
+If you want to run the executable, be sure that the config.toml file is present and the executable has the needed rights (read ,write and execution), then just run from a shell:

 ```bash
 ./dependencies_hoover
 ```

+If the execution is correct, a report is written in a reports folder.

 ## Test